-As you can see by the title this is huge news in terms of Bitcoin adaptation.
-PayPal which 10 years ago froze funds of accounts associated with Wikileaks which later moved from them to Bitcoin as a way to receive funds is now making a huge move.
-The two companies together holding around 375 Million users worldwide are rolling out plans to buy and sell crypto assets.
+As you can see by the title, this is massive news in terms of Bitcoin adaptation.
+PayPal, which ten years ago froze funds of accounts associated with Wikileaks.
+Which later moved from them to Bitcoin to receive funds, is now making a huge move.
+The two companies, together holding around 375 Million users worldwide, are rolling out plans to buy and sell crypto assets.

 PayPal was one of the first consumer electronic payments platforms.
-Over two decades after its inception, the resilient but archaic fintech giant is starting to adopt the very technology that was created to disrupt money— Bitcoin.
+Over two decades after its inception, the resilient but archaic fintech giant is starting to adopt the same technology created to disrupt money— Bitcoin.

 Why it matters?

-PayPal and Venmo are the latest fintech incumbents to offer Bitcoin buys and sells, following in the footsteps of Cash App and Robinhood.
-Cash App and RH both offer other investment products and enable users to buy and sell stocks/equities.
+PayPal and Venmo are the latest fintech incumbents to offer Bitcoin buys and sells, Following in the footsteps of Cash App and Robinhood.
+Cash App and RH offer other investment products and enable users to buy and sell stocks/equities.
 Venmo and PayPal, however, are primarily used only for payments and don’t currently offer any investment services.
-Depending on how it plays out, payment platforms offering Bitcoin support may shine a light on its use case for cross-border finance, not just as a long-term investment.
+Depending on how it plays out, payment platforms offering Bitcoin support may shine a light on its use case for cross-border finance.
+Not just as a long-term investment.

 Venmo is a household name in the US— “just Venmo me” has weaseled its way into everyday vernacular.
-In fact, it’s the biggest financial institution in terms of active digital users.
+It’s the most important financial institution in terms of active digital users.
 Venmo offering Bitcoin support brings Bitcoin to millions of tech-savvy consumers, many of whom are Millennials that Bitcoin appeals to.